Joe-hyper/news_correlation_10ac_week0-/README.md

 ##  License
 This project is licensed under the MIT License.

-## Network Analysis
+## news Analysis

 This is a starter python package to analze the slack data to learn about

 * Patter of users messaging behaviour
 * Patter of replies and reactions of users to messages posted both by peers and admins
-* Discover sub-communities by building network graphs of message senders and those who reply or react to those messages
+* Discover sub-communities by building news graphs of message senders and those who reply or react to those messages